When Should A Pregnant Woman Stop Running?

-The first thing to ask yourself when contemplating how much physical activity is okay while you are pregnant is how high your activity level was before getting pregnant.
-Most doctors will tell you that if you are very active before getting pregnant you likely can continue your activity while pregnant.
+When contemplating how much physical activity is okay while you are pregnant, the first thing to ask yourself is how high your activity level was before getting pregnant.
+Most doctors will tell you that if you are very active before getting pregnant, you likely can continue your activity while pregnant.

 Of course, there are always exceptions to every rule.
-Once you learn you are pregnant you should always have a conversation with your physician to be sure your activity of choice is safe.
+Once you learn you are pregnant, you should always have a conversation with your physician to ensure your activity of choice is safe.

-Pregnancy is not the time to suddenly start getting into a higher level of fitness; however, you can certainly focus on maintaining what you already have achieved.
+Pregnancy is not the time to suddenly start getting into a higher fitness level; however, you can certainly focus on maintaining what you already have achieved.
 If you have been running, keep running!
-The same is true for biking, swimming, cycling and other activities.
+The same is true for biking, swimming, cycling, and other activities.